 Honey comes from family friends, fruit and veg are sourced directly from urban farms and community gardens, and dry store goods and ethical cleaning products are purchased from Hackney-based businesses.

 In the spring of 2018 Aidan completely overhauled and renovated the back garden at his mother's house in the London Fields area.
 He grows whatever he has the space for, organically of course.
 He also does a fair bit of foraging for wild ingredients around the borough.

 Eleven98 donates a portion of its proceeds from its social dining to some great Hackney-based charities, as well as various other good causes dear to Aidan.

-After soft and press launches in June 2018, Eleven98 kicked off with its first events in July and the project will be going wherever the venture takes us.
-Keep up to date with what’s going on right now and what’s coming up next on Eleven98’s social media platforms.
+After soft and press launches in June 2018, Eleven98 kicked off with its first popup events in July 2018 and we've taken thousands of guests on our culinary journey through Hackney ever since.
+You can keep up to date with what’s going on right now and what’s coming up next on Eleven98’s social media platforms.

 Well, Hackney of course.
 Where else?

 On many an occasion it’s come up in conversation exactly why it is that Hackney folk feel such a strong sense of identity for this wonderful place we call home.